 Quota or Reservation System in India: History & Present

-It often label the candidates “of low intelligence” when the benefitted candidate reveals he had an advantage of reservation.
-We know writing in favor or against reservation is a difficult task therefore we would shed some light on the history of reservation from beginning to the time when India gained its independence and it became a law.
+It often labels the candidates “of low intelligence” when the benefitted candidate reveals he had an advantage of reservation.
+We know writing in favor or against reservation is a difficult task, therefore, we would shed some light on the history of reservation from beginning to the time when India gained its independence and it became a law.
 From there on we would highlight the progress of reservation in last 69 years of independent India and the Current Reservation System in India.
-We would request our readers not to jump on any conclusion until they have read the entire post.
+We would request our readers not to jump to any conclusion until they have read the entire post.
 Hope we are able to bring out a fair article that would help our readers.

 made a demand for free and compulsory education as well as a proportionate representation in government jobs.
 In 1901 reservations were introduced for the first time in India in the state of Maharashtra (in the Princely State of Kolhapur) by Shahu Maharaj.
 The provisions of reservation were in favor of non-Brahmins and backward classes.
 The notification of 1902 created 50% reservation in services for backward classes/communities in the State of Kolhapur.
 In 1908 reservations were introduced by the name of Indian Councils Act 1909 or Morley-Minto Reforms but the main provisions of these reforms were on religious lines.
 It aimed to divide the society on the religious basis rather than uplifting the backward communities.